Proximity results and faster algorithms for Integer Programming using the Steinitz Lemma: Proximity in the -norm

 Our bound of Theorem~\ref{thr:2} directly leads to a bound on the \emph{(absolute) integrality gap} of integer programs.
 This gap is $c^T(x^*-z^*)$ and can, via Theorem~\ref{thr:2}, be bounded by

 An integer program~\eqref{eq:2} is called an \emph{unbounded knapsack problem} if $m$ =1.
 In this case, Aliev et al.~\cite{aliev2016integrality} show that one has

 which is asymptotically our bound for $m=1$.
 They derived their bound using methods from the geometry of numbers.
 A careful analysis of our proof in the case $m=1$ also yields the bound~\eqref{eq:28} exactly.
-More precisely, this follows since a partial sum cannot be equal to zero.
-Otherwise one would have found a cycle.
+More precisely, this follows since we can choose $u_1 = w_1$ in the Steinitz sequence~(\ref{eq:16}).
+This is special about the one-dimensional case, any vector can be chosen as the first element.
+Clearly, $w_1$ cannot be re-visited as a partial sum.
+This implies $\|z^* -x^*\|_1 ≤(2 Δ +1) -1 = 2Δ$.